yiisoft/yii2/docs/guide/db-active-record.md

 ---------------------

 There are two ways of dealing with transactions while working with Active Record.
-First way is doing everything manually as described in "transactions" section of "[Database basics](db-dao.md)".
-Another way is to do it by implementing `transactions` method where you can specify which operations are to be wrapped into transaction per model scenario:
+First way is doing everything manually as described in the "transactions" section of "[Database basics](db-dao.md)".
+Another way is to implement the `transactions` method where you can specify which operations are to be wrapped into transactions on a per model scenario:

 ```php
 class Post extends \yii\db\ActiveRecord